A “haircut” takes a little – or a lot – off the top

 There are two styles of financial market haircut

-Haircuts in the news – and not in the fashion pages
+Haircuts in the news – not the fashion pages

-Haircuts have been in the news lately, as several countries in Europe face financial difficulties.
-The Irish Independent writes how bond holders at one financial institution accepted a haircut of about 80% of the value of their loans.
+Haircuts have often been in the news, when for example countries in Europe face financial difficulties.
+At the time of writing, the Irish Independent wrote how bond holders at one financial institution accepted a haircut of about 80% of the value of their loans.